Skip to main content

 Program details

-The Peer Mentorship Program is offered during the fall, winter, and spring semesters to students who attend a full-time, day-time credit diploma or degree program.
-At this time, we are unable to offer Peer Mentorship to students attending certificate, fast-track, open studies, pre-employment or apprenticeship programs.
+The Peer Mentorship Program is offered during the fall, winter, and spring semesters to students who attend a full-time, daytime credit certificate, diploma or degree program.
+At this time, we are unable to offer Peer Mentorship to students enrolled in fast-track, open studies, pre-employment, or apprenticeship programs.

 The Peer Mentorship Program matches senior student mentors with first-year mentees.
 Matches become part of a structured relationship and are based on a common program of study.